-- Incorrect answers/ responses given in the planning authority application form on the following questions: - Works close to a European site, development requiring preparation of an EIAR, demolition works of a structure, and details of landowner. - Numbers, locations, development description, and background colours of site notices as erected are respectively insufficient, unrepresentative, incorrect, and invalid. - No detailed drawings are provided of Auburn House or a section of the wall of the walled garden proposed to be demolished.
+- Incorrect answers/ responses given in the planning authority application form on the following questions: - Area of the site, work close to a European site, development requiring preparation of an EIAR, demolition works of a structure, and details of landowner. - Numbers, locations, development description, and background colours of site notices as erected are respectively insufficient, unrepresentative, incorrect, and invalid. - No detailed drawings are provided of Auburn House or a section of the wall of the walled garden proposed to be demolished.